-The Supervisory Body must consider appointing an Independent Mental Capacity Advocate (IMCA) to support the RPR.
+The Supervisory Body must consider appointing an Independent Mental Capacity Advocate (IMCA) to support the Person or RPR if required.
 An IMCA is an independent person with relevant experience and training who can make submissions to the people carrying out the assessments and challenge decisions on behalf of the person they are representing.
 The IMCA Service was established under the terms of the Mental Capacity Act 2005 and the Care Act 2014 further created a duty on Local Authorities to consider whether the adult may benefit from the support of an independent advocate as part of the adult safeguarding procedure.